dentolos19/AniListNet/README.md

 using AniListNet.Objects;
 using AniListNet.Parameters;

-// a simple class that fulfils all your needs var client = new AniClient();
+// A simple class that fulfils all your needs var client = new AniClient();

-// easy authentication with AniList var isAuthenticated = await client.TryAuthenticateAsync("<AUTH_TOKEN>");
+// Easy authentication with AniList var isAuthenticated = await client.TryAuthenticateAsync("<AUTH_TOKEN>");
 if (!isAuthenticated)
   throw new Exception("Unable to authenticate with AniList!");

 var results = await client.SearchMediaAsync(new SearchMediaFilter
 {
-   Query = "one piece", // the term to search for
+   Query = "one piece", // The term to search for
-   Type = MediaType.Anime, // filters search results to anime only Sort = MediaSort.Popularity, // sorts them by popularity
+   Type = MediaType.Anime, // Filters search results to anime only Sort = MediaSort.Popularity, // Sorts them by popularity
    Format = new Dictionary<MediaFormat, bool>
    {
-      { MediaFormat.TV, true }, // set to only search for TV shows and movies { MediaFormat.Movie, true },
+      { MediaFormat.TV, true }, // Set to only search for TV shows and movies { MediaFormat.Movie, true },
-      { MediaFormat.TVShort, false } // set to not show TV shorts
+      { MediaFormat.TVShort, false } // Set to not show TV shorts
    }
 });

-foreach (var result in results.Data) // prints all results into console Console.WriteLine(result.Title.EnglishTitle);
+foreach (var result in results.Data) // Prints all results into console Console.WriteLine(result.Title.EnglishTitle);
 ```